 Her two older sisters are doctors: one is a doctor of PT and an MFR specialist and one is a pediatrician and internist in Pa who heads the internal medicine residency program for her hospital.
 Her dad is a veterinarian and owner of the Trucksville Dog and Cat Hospital.
 He’s won Best Veterinarian in the Area for the last 10 years, because, well, he is.
 He also sees “exotics,” but Erin learned the hard way when she told someone her “dad does exotics” without prefacing that he’s a veterinarian.
 Ahem.
 Mom’s a general who made everyone else become a doctor. ( She also helps run the animal hospital.)

-She has her NIA white belt & loves Laughter Yoga ( 89% of people have no idea what those things are.)
+Erin has her NIA white belt & loves Laughter Yoga ( Even though 89% of people have no idea what those things are.)
 She’s practiced Krav Maga for 15 years, runs, plays soccer, swims, does yoga, bikes, and is a huge fan of interval training and intermittent fasting.
 She’s played the violin since she was 6, and like every Catholic, started out in the Church choir.
 She’s left-handed, pigeon-toed and sometimes thinks backwards.
 Her biggest charities usually involve animals, especially elephants and gorillas.
-She abhors factory farms and thinks you have a small dick if you pose with a sedated tiger. ( This last part was directly copied from her Tinder Profile.)
+She abhors factory farms.

 To write Erin: email@example.com